 Have questions?
 Visit our FAQs or contact NSC.

 One in four Americans has been directly impacted by the opioid crisis, but 40% still do not consider it to be a threat to their family, according to National Safety Council poll results.

 In an attempt to end this persistent indifference, NSC launched the Prescribed to Death Memorial in November 2017.
 The Memorial, which includes a wall of 22,000 pills each carved with the image of someone who fatally overdosed in 2015, was on display in Washington, D.C.

-As part of a partnership with the Executive Office of the President, the Department of the Interior and the National Parks Service, the Ellipse in President’s Park at the White House hosted the Memorial April 12-18.
-NSC President and CEO Deborah Hersman addressed the media and visitors April 11.
+As part of a partnership with the Executive Office of the President, the Department of the Interior and the National Parks Service, the Ellipse in President’s Park at the White House hosted the Memorial in April 2018.
+NSC President and CEO Deborah Hersman addressed the media and visitors:

 “Opioids have decimated communities across the country,” she said.
 “This is not a federal or state issue.
 This is not a red state or a blue state issue.
 This is a human crisis that knows no race, age or gender, and it demands bipartisan solutions and national leadership.”

 Read her full remarks here.

 The Memorial personalizes an issue President Donald Trump declared a public health emergency last fall.